anhaidgroup/cloudlabeler/README.md

 1. We use [AWS](https://aws.amazon.com/), a secure cloud services platform, as the platform to deploy cloud labeler.
 If you don't have an AWS account, click [here](https://portal.aws.amazon.com/billing/signup#/start) to create a new account.

       - After you have created your account, you need to sign up.
-In [AWS](https://aws.amazon.com/) homepage, click "complete sign up" button at the top-right corner.
+In [AWS](https://aws.amazon.com/) homepage, click on "complete sign up" button at the top-right corner.
 You need to enter Email address and Password of your AWS account to sign up.
       - After you have signed up, you need to sign in the console.
 In [AWS](https://aws.amazon.com/) homepage, the button at the top-right corner will display: "sign in the console".
-Click it and sign in your console.
+Click on it and sign in your console.
 Now you are in your console page.

 2. We use [EC2](https://aws.amazon.com/ec2/), a cloud computing service provided by AWS, to help you deploy cloud labeler.